Visually Tracking Your Goals to Stay Aligned in 2026

 What is holding you back?
 Be honest with yourself; what beliefs or shoulds are you holding on to that are no longer serving you?

-Create a vision board with images representing your ideal future.
+Create a vision board featuring images that represent your ideal future.
 Keep it visible as motivation.

-Another thing that I do inside of Notion is my vision board.
+Another thing I do in Notion is my vision board.
 I find an image to represent one thing I envision in my life.
 Then, I write down why I want this and how it will make me feel.

 Long-Form Content Planning